It’s that time again – time to ring in a New Year! And, this one for us is a snowy one!

 5. Blogging Goals for the New Year

 Cultured Palate is growing phenomenally and I am excited to see what the new year brings.
-In addition to launching the new website design (thank you 3200 Creative!)
-I will also be launching my new ebook – Cheesemaking Made Easy!
+In addition to launching the new website design I will also be launching my new ebook – Simple Cheesemaking!
 I have received many emails and questions about cheesemaking so hopefully, it will be ready within the next month.
 I also have a couple of other ebook ideas but I will keep them a secret for now!

 Another exciting addition to Cultured Palate will be a shopping cart – we will be offering hand painted ceramic tile murals from Spain!
 If you are new to Cultured Palate, in our former life, John was a chemist for a Swiss owned chemical company.
 We transferred and lived in Switzerland for four years and I did a lot of shopping.
 While there, we began an import business that we later closed when we began the vineyard.
 One of the products we imported were the murals and they are beautiful!
 In addition to fruits and flowers, there are many grape and vineyard themed murals!